 Cycling in the air, also called the bicycle maneuver, is an exercise that requires you to lie on your back, raise your legs and circle them as you would when riding a bike.
 When you perform this exercise, you work all the muscles in your abdominal group, as well as supporting muscles in your hips.

-The main muscles engaged in a bicycle maneuver are the paired rectus abdominus muscles -- which form the "six-pack" at the front of your abdomen -- and the external and internal obliques, which sit in pairs on either side of your rectus muscles and help you rotate, or twist, your torso.
+The main muscles engaged in a bicycle maneuver are the paired rectus abdominis muscles — which form the "six-pack" at the front of your abdomen — and the external and internal obliques, which sit in pairs on either side of your rectus muscles and help you rotate, or twist, your torso.

 However, if you have poor abdominal strength and relatively high amounts of body fat, you may need to keep your upper back on the floor throughout the exercise.
-This adjustment lowers the load on your abdominal muscles and increases the load on your hip flexors.
+Lying down during the bicycle leg exercise lowers the load on your abdominal muscles and increases the load on your hip flexors.

 This approach will allow you to work your abs in subtly varying ways and help you avoid the boredom of an unchanging exercise routine.
 If any particular exercise doesn't suit you, drop it and pick another one to add to your routine.
 Ask your doctor and a certified personal trainer for more information on the bicycle maneuver and other effective abdominal exercises.